openedx/edx-documentation/en_us/release_notes/source/website/index.rst

 March 2, 2015
 ******************

-* Previously, when students used an iPad to verify their identities, they received a "No Flash Detected" error message.
+* Previously, when students used iPads to verify their identities, they received a "No Flash Detected" error message.
 This problem has been fixed.
   (ECOM-859)